 Before taking Evrysdi, tell your healthcare provider about all of your medical conditions, including if you:

-are pregnant or plan to become pregnant.
-If you are pregnant, or are planning to become pregnant, ask your healthcare provider for advice before taking this medicine.
-Evrysdi may harm your unborn baby.
+are pregnant or plan to become pregnant, as Evrysdi may harm your unborn baby.
+Ask your healthcare provider for advice before taking this medicine

 are a woman who can become pregnant:

-Before you start your treatment with Evrysdi, your healthcare provider may test you for pregnancy.
-Because Evrysdi may harm your unborn baby, your healthcare provider will decide if taking Evrysdi is right for you during this time
+Before you start your treatment with Evrysdi, your healthcare provider may test you for pregnancy

 Talk to your healthcare provider about birth control methods that may be right for you.
 Use birth control while on treatment and for at least 1 month after stopping Evrysdi

-are an adult male planning to have children: Evrysdi may affect a man’s ability to have children (fertility).
-If this is of concern to you, make sure to ask a healthcare provider for advice
+are an adult male.
+Evrysdi may affect a man’s ability to have children (fertility).
+Ask a healthcare provider for advice before taking this medicine

 are breastfeeding or plan to breastfeed.
-It is not known if Evrysdi passes into breast milk and may harm your baby.
-If you plan to breastfeed, discuss with your healthcare provider about the best way to feed your baby while on treatment with Evrysdi
+It is not known if Evrysdi passes into breast milk and may harm your baby

-You should receive Evrysdi from the pharmacy as a liquid that can be given by mouth or through a feeding tube.
-The liquid solution is prepared by your pharmacist.
+You should receive Evrysdi from the pharmacy as a liquid.
 If the medicine in the bottle is a powder, do not use it.
 Contact your pharmacist for a replacement